adilanwar2399/ESBMC_Vampire_Project_LLM_Integration_Pipeline/Code/README.md

 Correct Loop invariant is e.g. x>y

+(Important Note: The following Step-by-step explanation is not used for Constrained Prompts; this is only for Unconstrained Prompts)

 Explain in sequential steps as to why the invariant x>y is successful.

 (Note: Here you can ask the LLM to generate a sequential break down in order to understand and break down in steps why the invariant is correct - as the way it will break down and tell the user how and why this invariant is correct will work in the same way by feeding it that same information in that same style - as a prompt.)

 Then utilise the Benchmark that you need to generate the correct invariant(s) for: